 Once their portfolio is ready, the investors can accept the suggestions or use them as guidance and adjust the parameters manually: change the ratios, exclude specific securities, or replace them with their analogues.

-Automated purchases: save investors their time
+Automated purchases: help investors save their time

 — Clients regularly transfer a certain amount of money from their bank account to their brokerage account.